-**You cannot sign up for HIST 496H or HIST 498 via UAccess.
-To register, e-mail the instructor for permission (e-mail addresses are indicated below for the instructor for each section), and the instructor can then give permission by e-mail to the advisor, Kathryn Gallien, firstname.lastname@example.org, to enroll you in the course.
+To register for HIST 498 or HIST 496H, email the instructor for permission (email addresses are indicated below for the instructor for each section).
+The instructor can then give permission by email to the advisor, Kathryn Gallien, firstname.lastname@example.org, to enroll you in the course.

 Options for Fall 2018 (more information is posted below for each section):

 HIST 498 (001): Britain and the Modern World (Prof. Laura Tabili; email@example.com) - TTh 12:30-1:45

 HIST 498 (002): Life, Death, and Everything in Between in Early Modern Europe (Prof. Ute Lotz-Heumann; firstname.lastname@example.org) - T 3:30-6:00